ualberta-smr/SOAR/pattern_mining/README.md

 and discarded the ones that are not from one of the variables assigned in the `__init__`.
 In the example above, we see that `permute`, `v2` and `v3` are the method calls in `forward` and `v2` and `v3` are initialized in `__init__`.
-Therefore, we conclude that `permute` is a reshaping API.
+Therefore, we assume that `permute` is a reshaping API.

 We run this analysis on all 271 client repositories and logged the reshaping API usages.
-We kept only the 549 APIs which are in the `torch.Tensor` module because all three APIs used in SOAR are in this module.
+We kept only the 549 APIs which are in the `torch.Tensor` module because all three SOAR reshaping APIs are in this module.
-199 APIs have at least one occurrence and top 8 account for 50% of the occurrences.
+199 of these APIs have at least one occurrence and top 8 account for 50% of the occurrences.
 The detail results can be found
 [in this spreadsheet](https://docs.google.com/spreadsheets/d/1x-5H1rUOKBbwJQLSwPPbmcPZlDpK4FelMvusVYig9dU/edit#gid=999917312).
 The `diffs` tab has all the occurrences and the `diffs_summary` tab has the frequency and other stats.